Towards Generalizable Reasoning: Group Causal Counterfactual Policy Optimization for LLM Reasoning: Method

 In this way, even trajectories with $R_{\mathrm{out}}(x,y_k)=0$ can receive positive advantages on episodes with high counterfactual rewards, converting previously negative groupwise advantages into useful learning signals for genuinely good but unlucky reasoning.
 Conversely, for trajectories with $R_{\mathrm{out}}(x,y_k)=1$, useless episodes obtain relatively small or even negative advantages after normalization, discouraging the model from reinforcing unstable reasoning patterns.

-G$C^2$PO then adopts a GRPO-style optimization objective at the token level based on the above advantages:
+G$C^2$PO then adopts a GRPO-style optimization objective at the token level:

 where $\beta_{\mathrm{KL}}$, $\rho_{k,t}(\theta)$, and $\tilde\rho_{k,t}(\theta)$ are the same as in Eq.\ref{eq:problem_grpo}.
-Based on this, G$C^2$PO drives the LLMs to generate episodes that are both outcome-successful and counterfactually robust, learning generalizable reasoning patterns.
+Based on this, G$C^2$PO drives the LLMs to generate episodes that are both outcome-successful and counterfactually robust, thereby learning effective and generalizable reasoning strategies across diverse questions and tasks.